goafabric/medical-data-service/doc/results.md

+# Scope: Spring Boot Rest + Data JPA + something with Kafka

+# Success
+- Typing Completion (most of the time)
+- Generating programatic Demo Data
+- Simple enhanced switch for KafkaListener
+- Terraform, Create Docker Pull Secret
+- findbyStreet Repository Method for both Spring and Quarkus (new jakarta data)

 # Fail
-- Creating a new Project from Scratch with latest Spring boot Version (due to training data cut off, providing doc increases spring boot version, but forgets transient dependency)
+- Creating a new Project from Scratch with latest Spring boot Version (due to training data cut off,
+  - providing doc increases spring boot version, but forgets to upgrade transient dependency
 - Complaining all of the time that it cannot build the project with gradle wrapper
 - Often crashes Intellij, especially when opening new projects
 - Failed to generate Layers for Controller, Logic, Persistence for Entity B from Entity A